Developing Positive Habits – It’s Easy!

-People whom you live with or whom you come into contact daily with can have a significant impact on your behavior.
+People you come into contact with daily with can have a significant impact on your behavior.

 Research and experience show us that we tend to feel the same way and sometimes even act similarly to the people we spend a lot of time with.

 That means that you need to surround yourself with people similar to the way you want to be.